amputnam1/UFOs/README.md

 <img width="1296" alt="Screen Shot 2022-05-10 at 1 00 53 PM" src="https://user-images.githubusercontent.com/93094173/167683190-441c170a-cd55-4c59-b730-2ae0910fb163.png">

 ## #3 Summary: In a summary statement, describe one drawback of this new design and two recommendations for further development.

+The page created with JavaScript, CSS, HTML, bootstrap allows for a cleaner, more intuitive user interface allowing users to seamlessly filter data in a dynamic way.

+Some potential drawbacks with the current setup include the following:

+- The date filter is rather cumbersome and clunky for the end user who expect a date selector or calendar click option that they are used to in other websites and applications.
+Further, it doesn't account for localization considerations or regional differences in the order of the fields (e.g. m/d/y, or d/m/y).
+It isn't agnostic to users outside of the US.
+- The shape field should provide suggestions or a drop-down option so that users know what these options may be - without being a subject matter expert or knowing what the shape classification types might be, it puts an unnecessary cognitive burden on the user and thus limiting potential results for the user.
+- Case sensitivity is an issue given that all the data on the back-end is lower case with the exception of the Comments field.
+In other words, typing a specific city such as "Madison" doesn't render results, however lowercase "madison" provides results.
+Further, perhaps a wildcard functionality that users are familiar with in organic searches could be a possible solution to ensure that results are listed.
+- The overall web page design provides a functioning and operating v1, but I think there are opportunities to enhance the user experience as mentioned above, and conducting other user experience research studies that could uncover other enhancements.